 To Love Somebody Sheet Music And Mandolin Tab

 To Love Somebody Sheet Music And Mandolin Tab By The Bee Gees With Piano Chords.
+As the Fiddle is tuned the same as the mandolin, in GDAE, this tab will also work for the Violin.

 "To Love Somebody" by the Bee Gees, released in 1967, is a soulful ballad that expresses deep emotional longing and the pain of unrequited love.
 While it’s often associated with the Bee Gees’ signature harmonies, it was originally written for Otis Redding, and the Bee Gees’ version became one of their earliest hits.